CU-DSI-Scholars/site-source/content/page/pi_faq_2022_fall.md

 + **Question:** What happens once my project gets selected for the Program?
 How do I choose student scholars?

     *Answer*: We will create a student call for applications to all the Scholars projects under one umbrella application form.
-We will collect student applications until September 29th, and then share with you a folder of applicants to your project by October 3rd.
+We will collect student applications until September 27th, and then share with you a folder of applicants to your project by September 28th.
 You will have ~2 weeks to review all the applicants and select students for your project.
-We ask that you please let us know by October 18th of your selection, or provide an update if you weren't able to identify a student match for your project.
+We ask that you please let us know by October 15th of your selection, or provide an update if you weren't able to identify a student match for your project.

 + **Question:** My project was just selected to the Program.
 I already have students inquiring about my project but it is not September 30th yet.
 What do I do?